girishkumarreddymallela/TODO-LIST/README.md

 This is a simple TODO list application built with React.
 It allows you to manage your tasks efficiently, thereby optimizing your work process and time management.

+# How to run

+STEP-1: Navigate to the GitHub repository page and click on the Code button.
+Select Download ZIP from the dropdown menu.
+This will download a ZIP file of the entire project to your local machine.

+STEP-2: Extract the Files: Locate the downloaded ZIP file on your computer.
+Right-click on the file and select Extract All... or a similar option.
+This will extract all the files from the ZIP file into a new folder.

+STEP-3: Open the Project in an IDE: Open your preferred Integrated Development Environment (IDE), such as Visual Studio Code.
+From the File menu, select Open Folder... and navigate to the extracted folder.
+Select the folder and click Open.

+STEP-4: Navigate to the Project Directory: Open the terminal in your IDE (In Visual Studio Code, you can do this by selecting Terminal > New Terminal from the top menu).
+The terminal should automatically be in the main project directory.
+If not, use the cd command to navigate into the project directory.

+STEP-5: Install the Dependencies: In the terminal, run the command npm install.
+This will install all the packages that are listed in the package.json file.
+These are the dependencies that your project needs to run correctly.

+STEP-6: Start the Project: Once all the dependencies are installed, you can start the project by running the command npm run start in the terminal.
+This will start the local development server and you should be able to see your project running by opening a web browser and navigating to http://localhost:3000 (or whatever URL/port your terminal indicates).

+Importantly make sure that u have node.js installed in your local machine.

 ## Features

 - Add new tasks with a title and description.